top of page

 A. To take place after the auction, regular draft and rookie draft.

-B. Each team is annually given $100 to spend.
+B. Each team is annually given $100 to spend

-1. Money cannot be traded.
+1. Money cannot be traded

-2. $100 can be supplemented by leftover money after the Triple Play portion of the draft.
+2. $100 can be supplemented by leftover money after the “Triple Play” portion of the draft

-3. Money not spent in one year is lost for the next year: Use It or Lose It.
+3. Money not spent in one year is lost for the next year: “use it or lose it”

-C. Auction Process
+C. Auction process

-1. After the regular draft, each team privately submits three names.
+1. After the regular draft, each team privately submits three names

-2. Teams choose which player to put on block.
+2. Teams choose which player to put on block

 4. Opening bids start at $10.

-5. Each team is permitted one time-out during the auction.
+5. Each team is permitted one time out during the auction.

-6. Players receiving no opening bids are thrown to the back of the pack and put up for auction a second time at the end of the auction.
+6. Players receiving no opening bids are thrown to the back of the pack and put up for auction a second

-7. In the event of a tie bid, teams may dip into next year’s free agent money to break the tie. â€‹
+7. In the event of a tie bid, teams may dip into next year’s Sunday free agent money to break the tie.

 VI.
 ROSTER MANAGEMENT

-A. Post-Draft Injuries before Opening Day
+A. Post-draft Injuries Before Opening Day

-2. This replacement can take place before the 17th round, if necessary.
+2. This replacement can take place before the 17th round, if necessary

-3.All other injuries suffered before Opening Day to all other players can only resort to the Tinker Option.
+3. All other injuries suffered before Opening Day to all other players can only resort to the tinker option

-B. Tinker Round
+B. Pre-Opening Day Tinker Round

-1. Before Opening Day and at set time, teams may replace any player or players on roster for any reason.
+1. Before Opening Day and at set time, teams may replace any player or players on roster for any reason

-2. Players protected or drafted during the regular phase of draft (including bonus picks) are eligible.
+2. Players protected or drafted during the regular phase of draft (including bonus picks) are eligible

-5. The Tinker selection does not need to be at the same position.
+5. Tinker selection(s) pre-Opening Day does not need to be at the same position

-6. Any player acquired as a Tinker automatically becomes an above-the-line player.
+6. Any player acquired as a tinker automatically becomes an “above-the-line” player

-8. All picks must be completed by the date set by the League Office.
+8. All picks must be completed by the date set by the League Office

 C. Change Days

-1. Starting players can be changed only on Mondays during regular season.
+1. Starting players can be changed only on Mondays during regular season

-2. Traded players can be inserted into starting line-up immediately and not wait for a Monday.
+4. Traded players can be inserted into starting line-up immediately and not wait for a Monday

 E. Trades

-2. No tanking or fire-sales: All teams can only trade in an honest effort to compete in the current season.
+2. No tanking or fire-sales: All teams can only trade in an honest effort to compete in the current season

-3. During the season no trade can be made for future considerations.
+3. During the season no trade can be made for future considerations

-4. The League and/or League Office must be notified of all trades as soon as possible.
+4. The League and/or League Office must be notified of all trades as soon as possible

-5. Trades can be made any day of the week.
+5. Trades can be made any day of the week

-7. Players on the IL may be traded.
+7. Players on the IL may be traded

-8. Players obtained in a trade may be inserted into starting line-up immediately, if desired.
+8. Players obtained in a trade may be inserted into starting line-up immediately, if desired

 9. A starting position hole created by a trade may be patched immediately for all positions except for a starting pitcher, which must